UPDATED October 9, 2019

 There are several articles discussing the costs of Long-Term Care Insurance.
 Many of these articles are factually misleading or inaccurate in many ways.
 Old "legacy" policies have had premium increases, however today's Long-Term Care Insurance is affordable for many American families, especially for those who plan in their 40s or 50s prior to retirement.
 Plus, these plans are custom designed.

-Like many people these days you probably go to the internet to research products and services.
+So where do you start to get accurate information?
+Generally, your computer, smart phone, or tablet.
+If you are like many people these days you probably start with the internet to research products and services.
 It is easy and convenient.
 It can also be a maze of inaccurate or misleading information.
 Do a search on long-term care planning and long-term care insurance; you can find a bunch of stuff.
 This “stuff” suggests anything from LTC insurance is affordable and essential to very expensive and not necessary.

 Now what?
 First, understand everyone has a point of view, and the internet is the ultimate in free speech.
 So, you should review sources and use some common sense.

 First, if you have first-hand knowledge of a parent or family member needing extended care you know how real the risk of Long-Term Care can be.
 The financial and emotional impact is tremendous.
 If you have not yet had one of these experiences, then you need to review facts.